alkacon/opencms-core/STORAGE.md

 #### Image Cache Retention and Maintenance

 The following example shows all FS and S3 maintenance settings.
-Only the backend-specific element for the selected image cache needs to be present.
+In an actual configuration, include only the backend-specific element for the selected image cache and omit it when the defaults are sufficient.
 Durations use the ISO-8601 format, for example `P60D` for 60 days or `PT5M` for five minutes.

 ```xml
 <imagecache>